-- If a close friend betrays you, you may end up having mistrust issues.
+- If a close friend or someone you love betrays you, you may end up having serious trust issues

 - Getting swindled can leave you overly protective of money

 - Parents’ divorce can lead to a lack of trust in the institution of marriage

 - Our ‘family of origin’ is the singular most important determining factor in our ability to maintain an emotional baggage check or not

 - Not having experienced adequate love: Emotional baggage can also be a result of lack of love, care and nurturance from one’s family

 As a counsellor, I see that often this last trigger is the most common cause of emotional baggage and is a major puzzle piece in the emotional baggage psychology.